DoriDoro/Book_to_Scrape/README.md

 # Book to Scrape

 ## Description:
-Project 2 of Openclassrooms Path: Developer Python - Book to Scrape -- extract certain information of http://books.toscrape.com into a csv file:
+Project 2 of OpenClassrooms Path: Developer Python - Book to Scrape -- extract certain information of http://books.toscrape.com into a csv file:

 - product_page_url